The recent Court of Appeal decision of Farnham v

 is on a journey between the worker's home and place of

-'premises.... or place for the time being occupied by, or under
+premises...or place for the time being occupied by, or under the

-the control of management of, the employer by whom a worker
+control of management of, the employer by whom a worker concerned

-Court of Appeal decided the matter with reference to the plain and
+The Court of Appeal decided the matter with reference to the

 fact that a worker does some work at home does not mean that it

-residence remains exactly that even though the worker does some
+residence remains exactly that even thought the worker does some

-The Court also considered the application of section 32 of the
+Secondly, the Court considered the application of section 32 of

-WCRA and if Ms Farnham had sustained an 'injury'
+the WCRA and if Ms Farnham had sustained an ' injury

-within the meaning of the Act.
-Section 32(1)(a) of the WCRA defines
+' within the meaning of the act.
+Section 32(1)(a) of the WCRA

 'Personal injury arising out